-Many employers will provide an opportunity during the interview process to meet with employees who either report to your prospective boss or are familiar with her style.
+Many prospective employers will provide an opportunity during the interview process to meet with employees who either report to your prospective boss or are familiar with their style.

-If opportunities to meet with other staff aren't offered during the interview process, then you might ask to meet with other potential colleagues after you receive a job offer.
-During these lunches or interviews, you should ask some questions to gain some insight regarding how your boss is perceived.
+If opportunities to meet with other staff aren't offered during the interview process, you might ask to meet with other potential colleagues after you receive a job offer.
+During these lunches or interviews, you should prepare and ask questions that can help you gain some insight regarding how your boss is perceived.

 Questions to Ask